neumino/neumino.github.io/movies.md

 ### Bill &amp; Ted Face the Music
-*Released on 2020-08-27, vote average 6.4*
+*Released on 2020-08-27, vote average 6.2*

-Yet to fulfill their rock and roll destiny, the now middle aged best friends Bill and Ted set out on a new adventure when a visitor from the future warns them that only their song can save life as we know it.
-Along the way, they will be helped by their daughters, a new batch of historical figures, and a few music legends — to seek the song that will set their world right and bring harmony in the universe.
+Yet to fulfill their rock and roll destiny, the now middle-aged best friends Bill and Ted set out on a new adventure when a visitor from the future warns them that only their song can save life as we know it.
+Along the way, they are helped by their daughters, a new batch of historical figures and a few music legends—to seek the song that will set their world right and bring harmony to the universe.

 <iframe id="player"
 	type="text/html"